FedorEgorov2004/imagecm/README.md

 # ImageCM
-Python module for generating and creating images
+Python module for generating and editing images